maxwacker/QuickWeather/README.md

 - Easy mocking for unit testing
 - Changing the implementation details without changing the caller (So for ex: Changing a Storage Worker from UserDefault to SQLite)

-# Dependency inversion

-Protocols are defined on the side where they are used : Object requiring a service defines what it needs from others, by a serie of protocols definitions.
-When one day, you'll want to separate your project in many independant swift module frameworks, you would be able to practice dependency inversion : The module implementing the service will import the module where it is declared.
-The import is done in counter-intuitive way : The dependency is inversed.
-By doing this, the modules are really cloisonated.
-You could even rebuild one without having to rebuild the other, as far as the protocols defining the service are unchanged.
-This is a really cumfortable situation : rebuilds could become really quick !

-Dependency inversion is a fabulous idea, but it adds a bit more abstraction to be made properly.
-The question is : How to transmit object implementing protocol to object requiring it, since the requirer doesn't even know the module where the concrete implementation resides ?
-There must be a mediator for that and it's called an Abstract Factory.

-Abstract Factory is a Factory, it builds object for others.
-An Abstract Factory builds object but hide the real type of them behind an abstraction : returned types are protocols.

-Now if we put such an Abstract Factory in a dedicated module that import concrete types (to be hiden behind Factory method protocol returned types), then this Factory module is importable by the requirer.
-The result is that the requirer use an object without even having access to is real concrete type because it declared in a module that is not even import by the requirer.
-This is magical stuff !

 # Separation of responsibilities